ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 ```
 returns 'hi'.

-- pass the named block to a method, and yield it.
+- pass the named block already called to a method, and yield it.
 ```ruby
 hi = Proc.new { puts "hi" }